-The activities of the Institute are promoted and supervised by a Board of Trustees drawn from a wide range of backgrounds.
+The Institute is supervised by a Board of Trustees drawn from a wide range of backgrounds.

 The Harrison Institute staff and its student have received many awards, including: